 Looking for assistance?

 The library is here to help!
-If you'd like assistance in finding and sorting through resources, contact your librarian liaison to schedule a one-on-one consultation.
+If you'd like assistance in finding and sorting through resources, contact Caitlin Balgeman to schedule a one-on-one consultation.

 And, you can always email or stop by the library with any questions you have throughout your textbook adoption process.